pymc-devs/pymc-examples/myst_nbs/howto/Model_Builder.myst.md

     @classmethod
     def create_sample_input(cls):
+        """
+        create_sample_input creates the sample input we need for our model, user can either use this or initalise their own parameters acordingly.
+        """

         x = np.linspace(start=0, stop=1, num=100)
         y = 5 * x + 3
         y = y + np.random.normal(0, 1, len(x))